jamesread/faridoon/README.md

 faridoon
 ========

 A really simple PHP based quotes system.

-This is insecure and probably has an absurd bug count.
+You can see a live instance of it at http://tydus.net/quotes